 What to do after the cakes have baked

 These steps are important for getting your cakes to release.

-Now, if you’ve got larger pans or perhaps a bundt cake, you might want to let it sit on the racks like this for about fifteen minutes…but don’t forget about it.
+Now, if you’ve got larger pans or perhaps a bundt cake, you might want to let it sit on the racks like this for about fifteen to twenty minutes…but don’t forget about it.